GotesSCoop/ttn-boat-sensor/README.md

 * Whether the battery of the boat is turned on
 * Humidity and temperature
 * GPS position
 * Status of a float switch.
-A floating switch is placed at the bottom of the bilge.
+A floating switch is placed at the bottom of the bilge to detect if there's a huge amount of water and needs attention.

 Then the program sends all these variables via TTN.